 How to Feed Green Tripe to Your Dog

 Like many products, green tripe comes in many different qualities.
 For your pet’s best health and nutrition, make sure the green tripe you feed is:

-- From “grass-fed” or “free-range”, not feedlot animals.
+- From grass-fed or free-range ruminant animals, not feedlot animals.

 - Minimally processed.
 Fresh is always best, followed by frozen and freeze-dried varieties.
 These can be referred to as raw tripe.
 Low-heat canned tripe can still contain plenty of nutrients, but the digestive enzymes and probiotics that are sensitive to heat will be lost.

 - Locally sourced.
 Choosing locally-sourced Canadian animals when available ensures high standards in production and safety.